lnarasim/geekshub_python_bootcamp/topics/functions.md

         func(1, b = 2, c = 150)

     ```
 ---

+# Variable Length Keyword Parameters
+* Like positional arguments, we can define variable length keyword parameters
+* Interpreted as dictionary
+* Represented as **kwargs by convention
+* No parameters can be defined after **kwargs
+* Can be called by caller in any order

+---

 # Function Definition - Revisit
 - Any number of positional parameters
-- *args (to denote variable number of parameters)
-- Followed by "*" (denotes end of positional arguments)
+- *args (to denote variable number of parameters) or "*" (denotes end of positional arguments)
-- Followed by any number of named parameters (you need to name them while calling)
+- Followed by any number of keyword parameters (you need to name them while calling)
 - Followed by **kwargs
+- Each of the parameters can have default value
+- If default values are given, the caller can omit them while calling the function

 ---